gambry/behat-contexts/README.md

 Due [this issue](https://github.com/jhedstrom/drupalextension/pull/131) if you don't have a Logout link on the homepage Drupal Driver doens't understand if the user is loggedin or not.
-These definitions fix that problem giving you the possibility to define the path where the driver can find the Logout link: define the constant BDD_DRUPAL_LOGGEDIN_PATH in order to set your custom path (i.e.: "/user")
+These definitions fix that problem giving you the possibility to define the path where the driver can find the Logout link: define the constant *BDD_DRUPAL_LOGGEDIN_PATH* in order to set your custom path (i.e.: "/user", default is "/")

 >I am logged in as :name with password :pass